orbitalquark/textadept/doc/04_WorkingWithFiles.md

 #### Indentation

-Indentation is usually set by a [language-specific module][] or by the user's [settings][].
+Usually, [language-specific modules][] or [user settings][] dictate the buffer's indentation setting.
 By default, indentation is 2 spaces.
-You can toggle between using tabs and spaces manually by pressing `Ctrl+Alt+Shift+T` (`^⇧T` on Mac OSX |
-`M-T` or `M-S-T` in curses).
-Toggling between tabs and spaces only affects future indentation; it does not convert existing indentation. `Ctrl+Alt+I` (`^I`
-| `M-I`) performs the conversion.
-(If the buffer is using tabs, all indenting
-spaces are converted to tabs.
-If the buffer is using spaces, all indenting tabs are converted to spaces.)
-Similarly, you can set indentation size manually using the "Buffer -> Indentation" menu.
+Pressing `Ctrl+Alt+Shift+T` (`^⇧T` on Mac OSX | `M-T` or `M-S-T` in curses) manually toggles between using tabs and spaces, although this only affects future indentation.
+Existing indentation remains unchanged. `Ctrl+Alt+I` (`^I` | `M-I`) performs the conversion.
+(If the buffer uses tabs, all indenting spaces convert to tabs.
+If the buffer uses spaces, all indenting tabs convert to spaces.)
+Similarly, the "Buffer -> Indentation" menu manually sets indentation size.

-[language-specific module]: 07_Modules.html#Buffer.Properties
+[language-specific modules]: 07_Modules.html#Buffer.Properties
-[settings]: 08_Preferences.html#Buffer.Settings
+[user settings]: 08_Preferences.html#Buffer.Settings

 #### Line Endings

-Line endings, commonly known as end-of-line (EOL) markers, are set for new files based on the current platform.
-On Windows, CRLF ("\r\n") is used.
-Otherwise, LF ("\n") is.
-This can be changed manually using the "Buffer -> EOL Mode" menu.
-Unlike indentation settings, switching EOL modes converts all existing EOLs automatically.
-Textadept attempts to auto-detect the EOL mode of opened files regardless of the current platform, but falls back to the defaults mentioned earlier when necessary.
+The current platform determines which line endings, commonly known as end-of-line (EOL) markers, to use by default.
+On Windows it is CRLF ("\r\n").
+On all other platforms it is LF ('\n').
+Textadept first tries to auto-detect the EOL mode of opened files before falling back on the platform default.
+The "Buffer -> EOL Mode" menu manually changes line endings and, unlike indentation settings, automatically converts all existing EOLs.

 #### Encodings

 Textadept represents all characters and strings internally as UTF-8.
-You will not notice any difference for working with files containing ASCII text since UTF-8 is compatible with it.
-Textadept can also detect ISO-8859-1 and MacRoman, the primary encodings used on Windows and Mac OSX respectively.
-Files with more exotic encodings may not be detected properly, if at all.
-You can change the list of encodings Textadept tries to detect via [`io.encodings`][].
+UTF-8 is compatible with ASCII so those files are always detected properly.
+Textadept also recognizes ISO-8859-1 and MacRoman, two common encodings used on Windows and Mac OSX respectively.
+If you work with files whose encodings Textadept does not recognize, add the encodings to [`io.encodings`][] in your [preferences][].

-It is recommended to use UTF-8 encoded files because UTF-8 is very well supported by other text editors and operating systems.
-You can change file encoding via the "Buffer -> Encoding" menu.
-Conversion is immediate, requiring no separate steps.
-Textadept saves new files as UTF-8 by default, but does not alter the encoding of existing files.
+UTF-8 is the recommended file encoding because of its wide support by other text editors and operating systems.
+The "Buffer -> Encoding" menu changes the file encoding and performs the conversion.
+Textadept saves new files as UTF-8 by default, but does not alter the encoding of existing ones.

 [`io.encodings`]: api/io.html#encodings
+[preferences]: 08_Preferences.html

 ### Recent Files